AxthonyV/manga-manhwa-auto-reader/README.md

 > **Works on Chrome, Brave, Edge, Opera, Vivaldi, and any Chromium-based browser.**

+## 🎬 Demo

+> See the extension in action!
+Interface, features, and real usage example:

+<video src="review/review.mp4" controls width="100%" style="max-width:480px; border-radius:12px; box-shadow:0 4px 24px #0003; margin:16px 0;">Your browser does not support the video tag.</video>

 ## ✨ What Makes This Extension Special

 - **🧠 Intelligent Auto-Scroll**: Adapts speed and scroll size based on your preferences